 Light is one of the most important but also one of the trickiest elements to get right in an interior space.
 This lesson will explain the psychology behind good lighting design and help you create the right effect in your space while making it visually interesting without becoming overwhelming or flat and dull.
 You'll also become familiar with the various types of light fixtures available to use in your designs and learn how to select from the many types of artificial light sources available on the market today.

 Learn about green design through the efficient use of energy and natural resources.
 Then you will be given practical advice on how to set up and run your own interior design business.
 You’ll get suggestions on how to set up your studio by determining the legal business structure, advice on how to look the part, and practical recommendations for outfitting your space.
 Then, you'll move on to the fine art of getting and serving clients, including suggestions on marketing yourself and setting your pricing structure so you can make money doing what you love.
 Finally, you'll receive some advice as you navigate the construction process with your contractors, clients, and vendors.

 Sarah Smallwood is a licensed interior designer and design strategist.
-She has a bachelor’s degree in interior design and a minor in architecture and is currently pursuing her MFA in Design Management.
-Sarah’s passion lies in the area of hospitality design, and her work encompasses a wide range of projects ranging from small independent hotels to large international hospitality chains (such as Marriott International) to the Cosmopolitan casino on the Las Vegas strip.
+She has a bachelor's degree in interior design and a minor in architecture and an MFA in Design Management.
+Sarah's passion lies in the area of hospitality design, and her work encompasses a wide range of projects ranging from small independent hotels to large international hospitality chains (such as Marriott International) to the Cosmopolitan casino on the Las Vegas strip.
 She has worked for leading design and architecture firms in Dallas, Seattle, and New York City, as well as retail clients including Nordstrom.
 In addition, she has designed interiors for corporations, senior housing projects, and urban condominium projects.
 She independently works with individuals and families to help them create uniquely personalized homes.

 There are no prerequisites to take this course.